-Statistics and Data Science encompasses the art of modelling, summarizing, and dissecting data, utilizing the powers of mathematics and computational tools to make informed predictions and decisions.
-Our Doctor of Philosophy (PhD) program in Statistics and Data Science has been meticulously crafted to equip students with a well-rounded education in the theories and methodologies of these disciplines, enabling them to address challenges across various domains.
+Statistics and data science encompasses the art of modelling, summarizing, and dissecting data, utilizing the powers of mathematics and computational tools to make informed predictions and decisions.
+Our Doctor of Philosophy in Statistics and Data Science has been meticulously crafted to equip students with a well-rounded education in the theories and methodologies of these disciplines, enabling them to address challenges across various domains.
+This Ph.D. program empowers students to engage in pioneering research, whether in the realms of theory, methodology, or practical applications.
+It fosters the development of advanced research and computational skills, positioning our graduates to excel in competitive roles within academic, governmental, and corporate settings.

-The minimum degree requirements for the Doctor of Philosophy in Statistics and Data Science is 60 Credits, as follows:
+The minimum degree requirements for the Doctor of Philosophy in Statistics and Data Science is 60 credits, as follows:

-Number of Courses | Credit Hours | |
+Number of courses | Credit hours | |

 ---|---|---|